 The only other example given of "direct democracy" is the town meetings of New England.
-Of course, what is forgotten in this example is that the town meetings are not autonomous assemblies.
+Of course, what is forgotten in this example is that the town meetings are not wing of the capitalist, democratic ideal and this is the face of the movement that western radicals know and support.

+autonomous assemblies.
 They exist within the context of the representative systems of the county, state and federal governments, and cannot override any laws passed by the representative bodies of the higher governing institutions.
 Furthermore, the decisions made in these meetings are not directly carried out by those who make them - rather they are delegated to various elected or hired officials who constitute the town government.
 Thus, these town meetings can no more be called "direct democracy" than neighborhood watch programs, which would have to embrace vigilantism and lynching to be true direct democracy.

 So direct democracy that incorporates all of the people who make up a society is a utopian ideal.
 But is this ideal worth pursuing?
 First let us keep in mind that democracy is a social and political system, a form of government.
-As such, from its inception, it has prescribed limits for the freedom of individuals, the primary limit being "the good of all" - that is, the good of the social system.
+As such, from its inception, it has prescribed limits for the freedom of individuals, the primary limit being "the good of all" that is, the good of the social system.
 Thus, what one decides within a democratic system - no matter how direct it is - is not how to freely create one's life and relationships as one sees fit, but rather how to maintain the social system and exercise one's rights and roles within it.
 These decisions are not those of individuals, but of the group as a whole - whether the decision-making process is by majority by unanimous consensus or through elected representatives - and the individual's life is subject to these decisions.
 In other words, she is ruled by the democratic system, his life is determined by its needs.
-So for those of us who consider selfdetermination, the freedom of each individual to create her life as he sees fit in relationship with whoever and whatever she chooses, democracy even direct democracy - is useless or even detrimental to our movement toward this freedom.
+So for those of us who consider self-determination, the freedom of each individual to its true enemies - those who would destroy all social control, demolishing capital, the state and their civilization - to be criminals, a danger not just to their order, but to the populace at large.
+This is how a totalitarian regime deals with revolt.